5T33Z0/OC-Little-Translated/README.md

 ## 5T33Z0's 5H0UT 0UT5

-- Thanks to [Baio1977](https://github.com/Baio1977) and [dreamwhite](https://github.com/dreamwhite) for their contributions to improve and expand this repo.
+- Thanks to the contributors for improving and expanding the repo.
 - sascha_77 for Kext Updater, ANYmacOS and helping me to unbrick my Lenovo T530 BIOS!
 - Apfelnico for introducing me to ASL/AML Basics
 - Bluebyte for having good conversations